 According to a study a few months ago, people are three times more likely to respond to spam they receive on their smartphone than they are to respond by desktop or laptop.

 That’s a big problem — because what many people don’t realize is that as our methods of communication have evolved, so have the scammers.

 According to a recent warning put out by the AARP, ‘more than a quarter of text-message spam — such as free gift cards, cheap medications and similar text-message come-ons — is intended to criminally defraud you, compared with only about 10% of spam arriving by email.’

 The AARP says many of these spam texts — that often come in the form of ‘great’ offers — will lead you to ‘shady websites that install malware on your phone or otherwise seek to steal sensitive details for identity theft.’

-How to protect yourself from ongoing cyber scams
+How to protect yourself from online scams

 Text message scams continue to cause problems

 Scammers are increasingly using text messages to steal people’s bank and other account information — because it still works.